 Container-grown trees: Carefully remove them from the pot.
 Shake out as much of the growing media as you can, and splay the roots out as much as possible.

 1. Loosen the Sidewalls of the Hole

 This can be done by slashing the side of the hole with a spade or shovel, or sticking the garden fork into the sides like you would tenderize meat.
 Loosening the sidewalls allows the roots to easily penetrate the soil surrounding the hole as the tree grows.

-3. Place the Tree in the Hole at the Correct Depth
+2. Plant Your Tree at the Correct Depth

 The depth at which you plant your new fruit tree is critical!
 Many people plant their trees too deeply, and it severely hinders proper growth.
 Apple trees have been grafted onto a special rootstock, meaning two different trees (the fruiting portion and the rooting portion) have been carefully joined together to create a hybrid tree.